-- Letters of Reference: A total of six letters of reference to be mailed from the referee directly to the Admissions Committee, c/o Doctor of Ministry Program, Toronto School of Theology.
+- Letters of Reference: A total of four letters of reference to be mailed from the referee directly to the Admissions Committee, c/o Doctor of Ministry Program, Toronto School of Theology.
 See the attachments below for more information on reference letters.
-The six (6) letters of reference inlcude: Two (2) letters of academic reference from faculty with whom the applicant has studied (TST does not provide a letter of reference form but asks that referees write a letter in which they comment candidly on the candidates' qualifications to pursue and complete graduate studies); two (2) letters of reference from ministerial colleagues of good standing and known reputation who are active in the field of ministry in which you are currently working; one (1) Denominational or Institutional letter of support from an appropriate official in your diocese, religious order, presbytery, conference, or institution (they must declare full recognition of your intention to enter the DMin program, the year you wish to enter, and be aware of the program commitments (e.g., 4 years of study, on average, until completion of the program; this includes on-campus residential requirements and time allotted for study); one (1) Ministry Base Group letter of support from a person associated with your ministry base who will act as chair of your MBG (this person assists in the formation of a ministry base in the church or institution in which your ministry will be located for the duration of your program.
+The four (4) letters of reference inlcude: Two (2) letters of academic reference from faculty with whom the applicant has studied (TST does not provide a letter of reference form but asks that referees write a letter in which they comment candidly on the candidates' qualifications to pursue and complete graduate studies); one (1) Denominational or Institutional letter of support from an appropriate official in your diocese, religious order, presbytery, conference, or institution (they must declare full recognition of your intention to enter the DMin program, the year you wish to enter, and be aware of the program commitments (e.g., 4 years of study, on average, until completion of the program; this includes on-campus residential requirements and time allotted for study); one (1) Ministry Base Group letter of support from a person associated with your ministry base who will act as chair of your MBG (this person assists in the formation of a ministry base in the church or institution in which your ministry will be located for the duration of your program.
 This group exists to support you as you move through the essential components of the program.
 Please see section D2 of the DMin Handbook for more information.
-References may be received as a scan of the original letter provided the letter is written on institutional letterhead, signed, and sent directly from the referee's institutional email account to the DMin Program Administrator.
+References may be received as a scan of the original letter provided the letter is written on institutional letterhead, signed, and sent directly from the referee's institutional email account to the GCTS.
 References issued to applicants or photocopies will not be accepted.

 A confirmation fee may be requested by the TST college of registration within a month of acceptance into the Doctor of Ministry program.
 Contact the registrar's office of the member college for more information.